After midgame run, KU coasts to 80-60 Border War victory

 Kansas City, Mo. — With four and a half minutes remaining in the first half of Sunday’s Border War at the T-Mobile Center, Missouri’s Mark Mitchell soared over Kansas’ Paul Mbiya for a thunderous dunk that gave the Tigers a 23-21 lead.

-Mizzou proceeded to score three points in the next 7:46.
+Mizzou proceeded to score three points in the next 7:46, on either side of the halftime break.

-That provided a window of time for the previously inconsistent KU offense to heat up.
-The Jayhawks led by as many as 20 points and withstood the Tigers’ lone charge midway through the second half on their way to an 80-60 rivalry win.
+That provided a window of time for the previously inconsistent KU offense to heat up in the so-called middle eight, and the Jayhawks took advantage.
+They then withstood the Tigers’ lone charge midway through the second half on their way to an 80-60 rivalry win.

-The Tigers relied incredibly heavily on Kansas City, Kansas, native Mark Mitchell, who finished with 21 points.
+The Tigers relied incredibly heavily on the Kansas City, Kansas, native Mitchell, who finished with 21 points.
 Jacob Crews scored 11 with three 3-pointers.

 Peterson opened the scoring with a 3-pointer in his return to action, but neither team found much of a rhythm on offense in the opening minutes.
 Missouri missed its first four attempts from the field until Anthony Robinson II cut the Tigers’ deficit to 7-5 with a second-chance 3 of his own.